tom-mcIvor/Tennis-dashboard/README.md

 # Toms personal project

+This app lets the user write a tennis players name into a form a fetches the players photo for the user.
+App consumes a tennis data api https://rapidapi.com/search/tennis

-To run in your local host
+### To run in your local host

     clone repo
     npm i